One of our DogTime readers is a strong supporter of dog adoption, but her friend bought a puppy from a breeder. She writes:

 Joyless about Unpedigreed Dogs Getting Ignored Everywhere

-Well, J.U.D.G.I.E, here’s what etiquette says: If you are not comfortable attending, just tell your acquaintance you can’t make it and leave it at that.
+Well, J.U.D.G.I.E, here’s what etiquette says: If you aren’t comfortable attending, just tell your acquaintance you can’t make it, and leave it at that.
 But let me guess, that doesn’t quite feel like enough, right?

 It’s likely that being honest could cause a rift in your relationship, so you need to ask yourself if it’s worth it.
 Instead, and at the risk of sounding like Mr. Caldwell my high school guidance counselor, could you use this opportunity to educate your peers?

 Instead of a gift you could make a donation to a shelter or rescue in the new pup’s name.

 One extra note of advice: If you do end up attending, it might be a good idea to put some thought into your remarks before you make them.
 Many of us (Dear Labby included) have to work on our holier-than-thou attitude when it comes to animal issues.

 We’ll reach more people if we swap accusatory, judgmental digs for facts delivered with a level-headed indoor voice.

 Let me share a personal experience.
 My friend purchased a Shih Tzu from a pet store years ago.
 It was extremely upsetting to me since I am a huge advocate of adoption, and she knows this.